By: Marilyn L. Davis

 Don’t Take Yourself or the Reader Out of the Moment

-I think all of us want our readers to get to the conclusion of our posts.
+I think all of us want our readers to finish the post.
 But if we write distracted, use too many unnecessary words, bog them down with excessive punctuation, or nonrelevant images, our readers will leave.
 Click To Tweet

 That’s why we edit and revise.
 If you don’t believe me, then try this: